takeshape/penny/README.md

 You can run and develop your Playwright tests locally using the following process:

-1. Edit your `.env.local` file and ensure your have the corrent environment variables set for your personal project.
+1. Edit your `.env.local` file and ensure your have the correct environment variables set for your personal project.
 1. Start a Next.js server, `npm run dev` will do.
-1. In another process (terminal) run `npm run playwright:dev`
+1. In another process (terminal) run `npm run playwright:ui`
 1. Work within the Playwright UI to run and debug your tests.

 # Deploying to production